digidem/comapeo-mobile/README.md

 ## Example app for running Detox tests on BrowserStack App Automate

-> [!WARNING]
+> [!WARNING] This is an orphaned branch for demo purposes and should not be
-> This is an orphaned branch for demo purposes and should not be merged
+> merged

 ### Instructions

 ```
 npm install
-npx detox build --configuration android.att.release
+npm run build:test
-node scripts/detox-browserstack.mjs
+npm run test:e2e
 ```